When I finally came to, I found my head resting on the water pouch that was still half full.

-“Uhh…” I was caught off guard, plus I didn’t want to tell her so I contemplated on giving her a fake name, but if she ever found out she probably wouldn’t trust me anymore and it looked like she would knife me if she found out I lied. “…It’s Trash.”
+“Uhh…” I was caught off guard.
+I didn’t want to tell her so I considered giving her a fake name, but if she ever found out she probably wouldn’t trust me anymore.
+And I imagined she might knife me if she discovered that I lied to her. “…It’s Trash.”

 She stifled a laugh.
-“Sorry, where I’m from that means the same thing as garbage or waste.”
+“Sorry, where I’m from that’s what we call garbage or waste.”

 I looked down to the ground and rubbed the back of my head.
-“Yeah, translates to the same word.”
+“Yeah, it means the same thing here too.”

-She was about to say something but I guess someone was calling her because she suddenly pressed her hand to her ear and responded.
+She was about to say something but apparently someone was calling her because she suddenly pressed her hand to her ear and responded.
 This time I could understand her.

 “Yeah I’m at the checkpoint… tell her she better not move from that spot… yeah they worked just fine… a kid off the last batch of incoming slaves… I’ll wait for your signal.”
 She removed her hand from her ear.